seelabs/scratch_docs/xls-xchainbridge.md

 ###### 2.1.3.1.1. `LedgerIndex`

-The ledger index is a hash of a unique prefix for `XChainCreateAccountClaimID`s, the `XChainAccountCreateCount`, and the fields in `XChainBridge`.
+The ledger index is a hash of a unique prefix for `XChainOwnedCreateAccountClaimID`s, the `XChainAccountCreateCount`, and the fields in `XChainBridge`.

 ###### 2.1.3.1.2. `XChainBridge`